 Independent Review of Valuation

 Ratepayers who feel dissatisfied with the outcome of the Objection can apply for a Valuer General Panel Valuer to review the Council valuation.
+If a ratepayer is still dissatisfied with the valuation after the further review, the ratepayer may apply to the South Australian Civil & Administrative Tribunal (SACAT).
 This is required to be completed within 21 days from the day on which the ratepayer receives notice of the Objection decision.
 Please note that statutory fees apply for undertaking the review.

-The Local Government Act 1999 provides that Council must vary a Valuation if the Panel Valuer determines a charge in excess of 10 per cent.
+The Local Government Act 1999 provides that Council must vary a Valuation if the Panel Valuer determines a valuation change by more than 10 per cent (above or below Council’s valuation).
 Should such variation result in a reduction by more than 10 per cent, the fee will be refunded.

 Natural Resources Management Levy

-The State Government requires Councils to collect a levy on behalf of the Adelaide and Mount Lofty Ranges Natural Resources Management (NRM) Board.
-The total amount of revenue required from Adelaide City Council ratepayers has been determined by the NRM Board.
+The State Government requires councils to impose and collect a levy on behalf of the Adelaide and Mount Lofty Ranges Natural Resources Management (NRM) Board.
+The total amount of revenue required from Adelaide City Council ratepayers has been determined by the NRM Board and the proceeds are paid to the NRM Board.
 This appears as a separate item on the Rates and Valuation notice.
 Council does not retain this revenue or determine how it is spent.